TaitoUnited/taito-cli/docs/manual/03-usage.md

 #### Setting current context for shell commands

-Running `taito --auth:ENV` also sets the default context for currently enabled plugins.
-For example, if the kubectl plugin is enabled, you can run `taito --auth:ENV` to set the default context for kubectl (Kubernetes cluster and namespace).
+Running `taito auth:ENV` also sets the default context for currently enabled plugins.
+For example, if the kubectl plugin is enabled, you can run `taito auth:ENV` to set the default context for kubectl (Kubernetes cluster and namespace).
 After that you can execute a bunch of kubectl commands, and all of them will execute in the default context previously set by the auth command.
 For example: `taito -- kubectl get secrets`, `taito -- kubectl get secret my-secret -o yaml`.

 #### Customizing taito-cli